 Tim Blotzer was hit with one of life’s curveballs when his father developed Alzheimer’s disease.
 As a result, Tim was unable to work increasingly demanding long hours while caring for his aging parent, and he was let go.
 Newly unemployed with a limited schedule and a dependent father, now what?

-Then Tim found trading, and hasn’t joined the traditional workforce since 2002.
-When he’s not trading, he’s busy donating his rare type 0 CMV negative blood for babies and children.
+Tim found trading and he hasn't looked back.
+When Tim is not trading, he’s busy donating his rare type 0 CMV negative blood for babies and children.
 Let’s hear it from Tim himself:

 “I trade Options.
 I like to sell options rather than buy them, because I don’t have to be right; I just can’t be really really wrong.
 And my philosophy for doing Options is trade what you see, not what you think or feel, and NOT what the talking heads are saying.
 Everything you need to know is in the charts, so you’ve got to get good at reading the charts.